St. Patrick's Parade draws revelers to Fifth Avenue

 Thousands of revelers celebrating the Irish and immigration descended on the streets of Manhattan on Saturday morning for the world’s largest St. Patrick’s Day parade.

-This year’s theme was immigration and led by Grand Marshal Brian O’Dwyer, an activist and immigration lawyer who founded the Emerald Isle Immigration Center in Woodside.
+This year’s theme was immigration and led by Grand Marshal Brian O’Dwyer, the grand marshal, an activist and immigration lawyer who founded the Emerald Isle Immigration Center in Woodside, Queens.

 The immigration theme was bolstered this year by President Donald Trump’s declaration of a national emergency at the southern border.